FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/index.md

 # UniConfig Node Manager

-The responsibility of this component is to maintain configuration on devices based on intended configuration.
-Each device and its configuration is represented as a node in the uniconfig topology and the configuration of this node is described by using OpenConfig YANG models.
+This component is responsible for maintaining the configuration on devices based on their intended configuration.
+Each device and its configuration are represented as a node in the UniConfig topology.
+The node's configuration is described using OpenConfig YANG models.

-The Northbound API of Uniconfig Manager (UNM) is RPC driven and provides functionality for commit with automatic rollback and synchronization of configuration from the network.
+The northbound API of the UniConfig Manager (UNM) is RPC-driven and provides commit functionality with automatic rollback and synchronization of configurations from the network.

-When a commit is called, the UNM creates a diff based on intended state from CONFIG DS and actual state from OPER DS.
-This Diff is used as the basis for device configuration.
-UNM prepares a network wide transaction which uses Unified mountpoints for communication with different types of devices.
+When a commit is called, UNM creates a diff based on the intended state in the **Config** datastore and the actual state in the **Operational** datastore.
+This diff is used as the basis for device configuration.
+UNM prepares a network-wide transaction that uses unified mountpoints for communication with different types of devices.
+An additional git-like diff RPC is used to display all changes grouped under root elements in a git-like style.

-An additional git like diff RPC was created so it shows all the changes grouped under root elements in a git-like style.
+If configuration fails for one device, UNM executes an automatic rollback where the previous configuration is restored on all modified devices.

-In the case where the configuration of one device fails, the UNM executes automatic rollback where the previous configuration is restored on all modified devices.
+Synchronization from the network reads configurations from devices and stores them as actual states in the **Operational** datastore.

-Synchronization from the network reads configuration from devices and stores it as an actual state to the OPER DS.
+See below for additional information on individual RPCs:

 - [RPC calculate-diff](../uniconfig-node-manager/rpc_calculate-diff)
 - [RPC calculate-git-like-diff](../uniconfig-node-manager/rpc_calculate-git-like-diff)